dotnet/dotnet-docker/samples/snippets/nuget-credentials.md

 By using multi-stage builds, you can use the build context to pass a set of files to the Docker build that are used just for building the application and avoid having all of those files end up in the final image.
 If your `nuget.config` file contains credentials and is already stored on the Docker host machine, then you may want to consider passing it via the build context for the Docker build (also see [Passing secrets by file with Docker BuildKit](#best-practice-passing-secrets-by-file-with-docker-buildkit) for a related pattern). *Be careful when storing credentials on disk.
 Make sure that the machine and file are properly secured.*

+Even though using a multi-stage build is a good technique to help avoid exposing credentials in the final image, it should be known that the intermediate layers produced by the build can still expose those secrets locally on the Docker host machine.
+Read [Protecting Secrets when Building Docker Images](protecting-secrets.md) for more info.

 Here's an example `nuget.config` file containing the credentials:
 ```
 <?xml version="1.0" encoding="UTF-8"?>